Skyhawk172/C172/README.md

 The performance tables from the POH are actually hard-coded in the Python script.
 Any modification should therefore be made to the script itself.
 The only external file necessary for running this script is the "airport.csv", which should be updated or downloaded from http://ourairports.com/data/.
+The script uses the airport identifier to determine the airport elevation and geographic location (lat, long) for the waypoint distance calculations.